 Example of a Process dropping and re-creating a BigQuery table

-A demonstration project presenting common and advanced usage of the Google BigQuery Connector in Stambia can be found on the download page.
+Demonstration projects presenting common and advanced usage of the Google Cloud Platform and Google BigQuery in Stambia DI are available.

-You can download and import it in your workspace and then have a look at the Mappings and Processes examples.
+You can import them it in your workspace and then have a look at the Mappings and Processes examples.

 It is a good start to familiarize with its usage and to see how the Metadata are configured, for instance.